Manawatu–Whanganui

 Regional expertise

-SAE's Manawatu–Whanganui project base is the largest by project count in the portfolio.
-Most of this work is centred on Marton, where the firm inherited three significant subdivision projects from Andre's time at LDE (Land Development and Engineering, Marton, 2019–2020) and has continued to win work in the region since 2021.
+SAE's Manawatu-Whanganui project base is the largest by project count in the portfolio.
+Most of this work is centred on Marton, where the firm has delivered multiple large-scale subdivision projects since 2021 and continues to win work across the Rangitikei District.

 The regulatory environment in Rangitikei District involves Rangitikei DC (territorial authority) and Horizons Regional Council (regional) - both of which require separate approvals for subdivision and discharge.
 SAE understands both.
 The Horizons RC requirement for a 200-year flood design standard (versus the NZ-standard 100-year) has been applied on the Hereford Heights 90-lot subdivision and the Henderson Line project.
 Horizons RC resource consent for watercourse change was obtained on the George St Bulls project.